 - Circumcision risks: The rate of complications occurring in the hospital and during the first year has been documented as high as 38% and includes hemorrhage, infection, surgical injury, and in rare cases, death.

-- Sexually transmitted diseases: According to the AAP in 1999, "Evidence regarding the relationship of circumcision to sexually transmitted diseases in general is complex and conflicting. . . .
+- Sexually transmitted diseases: According to the AAP, "Evidence regarding the relationship of circumcision to sexually transmitted diseases in general is complex and conflicting. . . .
 Behavioral factors appear to be far more important risk factors."
 (See Explaining Claims of Medical Benefits.)

-- Matching friends: The 2009 national circumcision rate is reported to be 32.5%, less than 25% in some states.
-Though past circumcision rates were higher, there is no documented emotional harm to intact boys.
+- Matching friends: There is no documented emotional harm connected with having a natural penis.
 To the contrary, there are growing reports from men who have disliked being circumcised since they were boys, even though they were in the majority.
 (See Circumcision to Look Like Others.)

 - Foreskin function and size: The foreskin protects the head of the penis, enhances sexual pleasure, and facilitates intercourse.
 Men circumcised as adults report a significant loss of sensitivity.
 Men who have restored their foreskin report much increased sensitivity and sexual pleasure.
 The foreskin on the average adult male is about 12 sq.in. of highly erogenous tissue.
 (See Functions of the Foreskin.)

 - Jewish circumcision: A growing number of American Jews are not circumcising their sons.
 Circumcision among Jews in Europe, South America, and Israel also is not universal.
 (See Jewish Circumcision Resource Center)

 - American origin: Routine infant circumcision started in the U.S. in the 1870s when it was promoted as a preventive cure for masturbation.